sylvhama/code-challenge/README.md

 - We should have a proper icon system that can import each icon idenpendently;
 - When moving a branch to another column we should keep the focus on the button;
 - Long branch names create very large buttons, all buttons end up with different heights;
+- Stars: we could have a skeleton when they are loading, we should be able to click to star/unstar;